Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 QNA:

 - How does it do it?
-It launches a browser (Edge), goes to your channel page on Kick.com and reads the page source to view the message container.
+It launches a browser (Chrome), goes to your channel page on Kick.com and reads the page source to view the message container.

 - Is this allowed?
 I... have no idea.
 Other Kick.com bots like BotRix Beta use a browser extension to view things like alerts and such, I don't think this is that far from that.